balopez83/Surface-Pro-7-Hackintosh/README.md

 # Surface-Pro-7-Hackintosh
 This project aims to provide continued support running macOS on the Surface Pro 7

-EFI supports macOS version 14 ONLY at this time.

 Star or watch this github repository to be notified of updates coming soon.